kealmcking/Combat-Ready-AI-Sandbox-UE-5.7/README.md

 ## **Behavior Tree Structure**

-The Behavior Tree is organized into three high-level states:
+The Behavior Tree is organized into three high-level behavior states:

 - Engage
   Runs when the player is visible and a valid target
-  NPC pursues the player directly
+  NPC actively pursues the player

 - Search
   Runs when the player is no longer visible but was recently detected